Jump on our tour of modernist architecture in Tashkent, Uzbekistan

 The legacy of modernist architecture in Uzbekistan and its capital, Tashkent, is explored through research, a new publication, and the country's upcoming pavilion at the Venice Architecture Biennale 2025; here, we take a tour of its riches

 The capital of Uzbekistan, Tashkent, is a city undergoing rapid redevelopment.
 Developer-led projects – of occasional dubious quality and architectural aspiration – are rising across the city and its environs, and with such a pace of change, it can easily be the case that the historical layers and buildings of a city can be lost.
-Milan-based architects Grace, led by Ekaterina Golovatyuk and Giacomo Cantoni, alongside the Uzbekistan Art and Culture Development Foundation (ACDF), are on a mission to ensure that the rich examples of Soviet-era modernist architecture are not forgotten as the city moves into a new era.
+The Uzbekistan Art and Culture Development Foundation (ACDF) with the support of Milan-based architects Grace, led by Ekaterina Golovatyuk and Giacomo Cantoni, are on a mission to ensure that the rich examples of Soviet-era modernist architecture are not forgotten as the city moves into a new era.

 Palace of Peoples' Friendship

-Initially, Golavatyuk’s research project at the Politecnico di Milano, the team's exploration of Tashkent modernism has grown into an exercise with many faces: a Unesco World Heritage bid; an app to engage local residents; local training in conservation techniques; richly presented exhibitions; and the focus of Uzbekistan’s pavilion for the upcoming Venice Architecture Biennale 2025.
+ACDF, led by Gayane Umerova, funded a team of international researchers, historians, and architects to document the city’s modernist structures, and rally for their preservation which has grown into an exercise with many faces: a Unesco World Heritage bid; an app to engage local residents; local training in conservation techniques; richly presented exhibitions; and the focus of Uzbekistan’s pavilion for the upcoming Venice Architecture Biennale 2025.

 Palace of Culture of Aviators